The port’s environmental program includes the following overall objectives.

 Through more efficient loading and unloading the ferries’ mooring time can be shortened.
 Even the trucks’ idling can be reduced, which reduces emissions in the port area.
 The construction of new berths in the southeast aims among other things to rationalize cargo handling further so that the ships’ mooring times can be reduced.

-In 2014, the new ferry berth 10 with associated storage areas and ramps was completed – a major step in the development of efficient loading / unloading operations and a relocation of ferry operations was started since one of the inner ferry berths will be closed when the ferry berth 10 is put into operation at the beginning of 2015.
+In 2014, the new ferry berth 10 with associated storage areas and ramps was completed – a major step in the development of efficient loading / unloading operations.
+Ferry berth 10 was taken into operation in 2015 and the inner ferry berth 2W could thus be closed for permanent operation

 The construction of intermodal terminal in the south section was completed in 2014.
 The expansion resulted in a more concentrated intermodal terminal operations, reducing the driving distances of working vehicles and reducing noise for adjacent real estate.